Ahmed199764/First-course-102/learning-journal-2.md

 # 2/2/2020 <br/>
 ### Today we took how to style text in markdown (md) :- <br/>

-1-md helps us to style the text (bold,italic,h1~h6,etc..)
+1. md helps us to style the text (bold,italic,h1~h6,etc..)
-2-Create Tables
+2. Create Tables
-3-Links
+3. Links
-4-images
+4. images
-5-Terminal
+5. Terminal

 ### We took also How to install Ubuntu , Visual studio and few things more.